Sunday Topics

 Covid Safety Precautions: We continue to focus on being together in person again but Covid precautions change.
 Be alert for on-going adjustments.

-• Except while singing, asks are now optional for fully-vaccinated and boosted people.
+- Except while singing, masks are now optional for fully-vaccinated and boosted people.
 Some fully-vaccinated people continue to mask for additional safety; others do not.